sayerjk/realestate-calc/README.md

 Would like data going back further in time, with the at least the same frequency of monthly reporting.

 The full dataset is about 130MB.
-This is a 2.3MB compressed version consisting of the top 1000 cities by `SizeRank`
+This is a 2.3MB compressed version consisting of the top 1000 cities by `SizeRank`.
+Please clone and experiment with any cities in that range!

 ![](https://user-images.githubusercontent.com/97368871/179814594-4339dcf0-7720-48db-8088-6e35d85c7d5d.png)